deli-c1ous/javascript-deobfuscator/README.md

 ## Issue

-- If it doesn't work well on your obfuscated code, you can provide the code in issues and I will try to resolve it when I'm available.
+- If it doesn't work well on your obfuscated code, you can provide the code in issues and I will try to handle it when I'm available.

-- If you are eager to solve the problem, you can contact me through [bilibili](https://space.bilibili.com/692064472), of course not free, so provide your budget and demand first.
+- If you are eager to solve the problem, you can contact me through [bilibili](https://space.bilibili.com/692064472).
+Of course not free, so provide your budget and demand first.